 Drop-tops have always been dream cars for many car enthusiasts.
 Whether young or old, precious few people can honestly say they’ve never fantasized about driving one towards the sunset with wind messing their unusually perfect hair.
 Their practicality, or rather lack of, as a daily driver is what usually deters people from actually buying a cabrio.
 That’s one of the main reasons why their numbers have dwindled in recent years.
-There are still a few 2021 convertibles to choose from, however, and we’ll take a look at them further below.
+There are still a few 2021 convertibles to choose from, however, and we’ll take a look at the best below.

-06. 2021 Mazda MX-5 Miata
+2021 Mazda MX-5 Miata

 Most car enthusiasts will agree that there can be no “best convertibles” discussion at all without an affordable Japanese compact 2-seater, and at the moment, the best of them is arguably the Miata.
-Although the fourth-gen Miata is nearing its end, recent facelift and powertrain upgrade have successfully prolonged its life and put it into contention for the best convertible 2021 will have to offer.
+Although the fourth-gen Miata is nearing its end, recent facelift and powertrain upgrades have successfully prolonged its life and put it into contention for the best convertible 2021 will have to offer.

 As always, the MX-5 isn’t only one of the most exciting lightweight 2-seaters to drive, but also one of the sharpest-looking ones.
 Mazda’s design team has always been atop of its class and they’ve only gotten better as years progressed.
 Again, most car aficionados will agree that Mazda’s design has been one of the most authentic and inspiring ones in recent years.

 Available in both the conventional roadster convertible and hard-top RF forms, the Miata starts from just under $26,000 if ordered with a manual gearbox, and tops out at around $32,000 with an automatic.
 The RF version, on the other hand, costs between $32,500 and $34,500, and skips the entry-level trim altogether.